12 Types of Phishing Attacks and How to Identify Them | EasyDMARC

 To sum up, phishing attacks are deceptive and can be easy to miss.
 If unsuspecting users fall for phishing scams, they risk exposing and losing valuable information, such as personal and financial details.

 It might be hard to spot a phishing scam immediately, but you can avoid it by carefully examining the indicators of each type of phishing attack.
+Use our phishing link scanner to identify malicious domains.

 This article covered 12 types of phishing attacks and various tips to recognize them.
 Remember to stay vigilant!